tzach420/Knowledge-base-for-Word-Prediction/README.md

 How to run
 =========
-Please make sure you have maven and Amazon CLI installed on your machine.
+Please make sure you have maven and Amazon CLI installed on your machine.<br/>
- 1.Clone the projet.
+ 1.Clone the projet.<br/>
-2.Update the credentials file on your machine with your AWS credentials.
+2.Update the credentials file on your machine with your AWS credentials.<br/>
-3.Create bucket on s3.
+3.Create bucket on s3.<br/>
- 3.Open the file AppConfig.java and change the bucketname variable to the hold the adress of the bucket you created.
+ 3.Open the file AppConfig.java and change the bucketname variable to the<br/>
+   hold the adress of the bucket you created.<br/>
- 4.Make a jar file- in the project folder run the command "mvn package".
-This will create 2 jar files at Target folder.
+ 4.Make a jar file- in the project folder run the command<br/>
+   "mvn package".
+This will create 2 jar files at Target folder.<br/>
- 5.Upload aws-jar-with-dependencies.jar to the bucket.
+ 5.Upload aws-jar-with-dependencies.jar to the bucket.<br/>
- 6.Go to Target folder and run: "Java -jar local-jar-with-dependencies.jar" *The output of the program will be saved in the bucket
+ 6.Go to Target folder and run: "Java -jar local-jar-with-dependencies.jar"<br/>
+   *The output of the program will be saved in the bucket<br/>
-     under the folder output4.
+     under the folder output4.<br/>